CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 >
 > Your opponent sees that one character, Dogrib, is untapped.
 He plays an _Elf-lord Revealed in Wrath_ (15/9) (a fourth hazard) keyed to the Shadow-land (_Doors of Night_ is not in play) and reasons that Dogrib will have to take its one very powerful strike with little chance of canceling it.
 (After all, if you give up the option of assigning the one strike to your untapped character, namely Dogrib, the opponent will be able to choose, from all 5 characters, which will take the strike).
 Your opponent does not see what Dogrib sees.
 Before assigning the strike, Dogrib discards his _Foul-smelling Paste_ to heal and untap Nevido Smod, who then announces he is taking the strike.
 The _Elf-lord_ is keyed to the Shadow-land, so Nevido Smod taps his _Shadow-cloak_ to cancel its single strike.
 The _Elf-lord_ is discarded.
 >
 > The opponent announces he will play no more hazards and the company breathes a sigh of relief.
-Broin will be able to heal at the start of the next turn since his company will be at Grann a-Lisch, a Haven.
+Broin will be able to heal at the start of the next turn since his company will be at Geann a-Lisch, a Haven.

 ## 8 • CORRUPTION